-The following guidelines have been established for the purpose of providing a framework consistent with the WSU Faculty Manual and a reference that can assist faculty members wishing to engage in professional (i.e., paid) written translation and/or spoken interpretation activities and community members and/or state agencies seeking their assistance.
+The following guidelines have been established for the purpose of providing a framework consistent with the WSU Faculty Manual and a reference that can assist both faculty members wishing to engage in professional (i.e., paid) written translation and/or spoken interpretation activities and community members and/or state agencies seeking their assistance.

-- The translation request comes from within WSU, either from an administrator or a colleague.
+- The translation/interpretation request comes from within WSU, either from an administrator or a colleague.

-- The translation request comes from a third party which contacted the faculty member through his/her affiliation with WSU.
+- The translation/interpretation request comes from a third party which contacted SLCR or the faculty member through his/her affiliation with WSU.

-- The document to be translated requires the Department’s official stamp.
+- The document to be translated requires the School’s official stamp.